itdeepdive/OnlineDemo/README.md

 # OnlineDemo
-A simple marketing public portal
+A simple marketing public portal.

 Steps to run the project:-
 - Open login.html , clicking on the login button takes you into the application .
 - Use the hamburger menu to navigate across the tiles.